hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 #### Summary

-:class is an attribute binding directive that computes the class attribute from a Nablla expression.
+:class is an attribute binding directive that computes the class attribute from a Sercrod expression.
 It writes directly to the element’s className property and supports three main value shapes:

 - string: used as the class list as is,
 - array: filtered and joined as space separated class tokens,
 - object: keys included when their corresponding values are truthy.

-The binding is one way: Nablla updates the element’s classes from data, but changes to className in the DOM are not written back to data.
+The binding is one way: Sercrod updates the element’s classes from data, but changes to className in the DOM are not written back to data.

 #### Basic example